manicprone/joint-kit/README.md

 <br />

-To generate a RESTful API on top of your custom methods, you need:
+If you wish to generate an API router on top of your custom methods, you need:

 * a supported server framework (e.g. Express)